 I'm ashamed that this has happened.
 How can you undo this?
 Praying that God would renew your mind, praying that He'd help you to become aware of your sin and its consequences.
 Listening the next time your internal alarm goes off.
 Listening the next time the Holy Spirit tells you to do something.
 Listening, and obeying.
 I've cried out many mornings, praying that He would renew my conscience.
 But it's also up to you to do something, to make the decision, today, to change and obey.

 Today, I challenge you to take a mere five minutes, right now, and evaluate yourself.
 In what areas have you been ignoring the Holy Spirit?
 Maybe you've been gossiping a lot, even though inside you secretly know that you're not supposed to.
 Maybe you've been speaking death over people instead of life.
 Maybe you've been disobeying your parents and being disrespectful.
 Maybe you're laughing at things you shouldn't, or looking at things you shouldn't.
 You know who you are.
 Repent and pray, God WILL forgive you.
 Apologize to whomever you've wronged.
-Train your brain, your heart, to learn to repent and reconcile, one day at a time.
+Train your brain, your heart, your mind - to learn to repent and reconcile, one day at a time.

 And remember - God loves you despite your past.